 Photo of Jamie Hale by Becky Bailey.

 You will need: pen and paper, or laptop (however you prefer to write)

 All Deptford Literature Festival tickets prices are costed at the lowest price possible and have one price point.
-There will be free activity as part of Deptford Literature Festival.
+There are 14 free events as part of Deptford Literature Festival.

 Free places offer for this workshop

 We are offering a limited number of free tickets for the three events at Deptford Literature Festival that require a ticket to be paid for.
 These spaces are offered to Lewisham residents who would like to attend this event but are on a low income or suffering from financial hardship, for example: